Coordinate Geometry - GRE Quantitative Reasoning

 ?

-What is the equation of a line that is parallel to the line and includes the point
+What is the slope of a line passing through the point

 ?